 Making the most of Tax Refunds

-“Nearly eight out of 10 U.S. tax filers get a federal tax refund”.1 Most people do not actually enjoy doing their taxes, but the reality is that most people actually do end up getting a refund which is good news if you have a plan for your money.
-A tax refund can be like a little bonus at the end of the year, but instead of coming at the end of the year it comes at the beginning.
+“Nearly eight out of 10 U.S. tax filers get a federal tax refund”.1 Most people do not actually enjoy doing their taxes, but the reality is that most people actually do end up getting a refund.
+Getting a tax refund is good news if you have a plan for your money.
+It can be like a little bonus at the end of the year, or rather the beginning of the year!

 If you are one of 80% of Americans who receive a tax refund it could mean quite a bit of extra cash in your wallet.
-In 2017 the average federal refund was $2,895 and the state refunds were close to that on average as well2 which means that you could see a sudden influx of over $5,000 in your wallet, so what will you do with $5,000?
+In 2017 the average federal refund was $2,895.
+State refunds were close to that on average as well.2 This means that you could see a sudden influx of over $5,000 in your wallet.
+What would you do with $5,000?
 If you’re being wise you will choose to make a plan and use it to get out of debt or build up your savings.
 If you’re out of debt and have already started building wealth you might even give it away!

 If you are like so many of Americans you likely have a substantial amount of debt.
-Some of that debt is likely student loans, car loans, and even a mortgage, but you probably also have some credit card debt thrown in the mix that is really reducing your cash flow each month.
+You probably have student loans, car loans, a mortgage, and even credit card debt.
+It is also likely that you have some smaller debts thrown into the mix that a tax refund could really help eliminate.
 What would happen if you put off that next purchase and instead worked on reducing your debt?
 How much better would you feel at the end of each month?

 The Debt Snowball

 If you listed your debts out from largest to smallest and paid minimum payments on all but the lowest debt how quickly could you start seeing an increase in monthly cash flow?
-With $5,000 or even just $1,000 you will likely be able to free up at least one credit card which would allow you to start paying extra on your next smallest debt.
+With $5,000 or even just $1,000 you will likely be able to free up at least one credit card.
+Doing this would allow you to start paying extra on your next smallest debt.

-If you have not sat down and looked at your finances lately to really see where you are at right now then I highly encourage you to do so IMMEDIATELY!
-Your level of awareness in regards to your finances will greatly impact your decision making process.
-Going into debt happens in life and sometimes is a result of life, but often times it’s more a matter of the choices that we make.
-When we chose to buy something that we do not actually need and do not have the money for we start down a path that is full of traps.
-It’s easy to go into debt, but it takes intentional focus to get out of.
+When is the last time that you sat down and looked at your finances?
+If you haven’t done it recently I highly encourage you to do so IMMEDIATELY!
+Your level of awareness in regards to your finances has a huge impact on your decision making process.
+Going into debt happens, but often times it’s a result of many small choices.
+When we chose to buy stuff we don’t need with money we don’t have we walk down a path that is full of traps.
+It’s easy to go into debt, but it takes hard work and focus to get out of debt.

 Experience Financial Freedom

 When you are ready for a change you will do it.
 When you are sick and tired of being broke you will change your actions.
 It is only after you change your actions that you will start to see progress.
-Experiencing financial freedom starts by becoming fully aware of your current situation and understanding that nothing in the future is going to change unless you change what you are doing right now.
-It is in that moment that you have a decision to make as to whether you are going to do the hard work of getting out of debt?
+Experiencing financial freedom starts by becoming fully aware of your current situation and making a plan.
+It’s followed up by changing your behavior.
+Are you ready to do the hard work to get out of debt?
 Will you be wise with your tax refund or is it already spent on stuff you probably don’t need?

-Finances and getting out of debt is actually simple, unfortunately it can be really hard.
-The process is not complex, but changing behavior is difficult.
-When you are ready to experience a change please contact me.
-I want you to be able to experience more in life.
+Finances and getting out of debt is actually a simple process, unfortunately it can be really hard.
+The process is not complex, it’s changing behavior that’s difficult.
+When you’re ready to experience a change please contact me.
+I want you to experience more in life.
 I want you to be able to live a life without being strangled by your debt, but you have to be ready to put in the work.
 When you are ready to do this I will be here to help.
-It’s your decision to keep doing what you have been doing or to say enough is enough and to make a change.
+It’s your decision to keep doing what you’ve been doing or to say enough is enough and to make a change.
 What will you do?